mjumbewu/django-model-blocks/README.rst

 --------

 Found a bug?
 File an issue at `Github
-<https://github.com/mjumbewu/django-model-blocks>`.
+<https://github.com/mjumbewu/django-model-blocks>`_.
 Have an improvement?
 Fork
-it and add it, or if you can’t code it, contact us to do it.
+it and add it, or if you can’t code it, File an `issue
+<https://github.com/mjumbewu/django-model-blocks>`_ and we'll do it.

+Are you using or thinking of using ``django-model-filters``?
+Please `drop a line <https://github.com/inbox/new/mjumbewu>`_ and let us know what for.
+Knowing how people use it in the wild will help us make it better!

 Development
 ~~~~~~~~~~~